 Behind each one of those titles lies emotion, moments and memories that resonate with millions of supporters around the world.
 Manchester City fans are known for their commitment and togetherness, as a Club that fights to the end.

-Manager Pep Guardiola and Director of Football Txiki Begiristain have established a vibrant first team squad with a blend of experienced and emerging talent.
-England’s Raheem Sterling, Germany’s Leroy Sane and Brazil’s Gabriel Jesus are just three stellar names that City fans the world over can look forward to watching over the coming years.
+Manager Pep Guardiola and Director of Football Txiki Begiristain have established a vibrant first team squad with a blend of experienced and exciting talent.

 The Club is built on a vision for sustainability, with an academy structure designed to support long-term first team success, to engagement with the communities in which we reside.
 Together with our passionate fans and valued network of partners, we are developing Manchester City’s future history.